 Restrictions On Weekend Trading

 Despite the numerous benefits weekend day trading offers, there remain several limitations.
-The most problematic of which are listed below.
+The most problematic of which include:

 - Low volume – Forex weekend trading hours stretch across both Saturday and Sunday.
 When London closes up shop, Hong Kong is still going strong.
 Weekend gold and oil trading markets are very similar.
 The problem is, at some points trading volume will be extremely low.
 This results in flat markets and unhelpful charts.

 - Brokers hours – Many brokerage firms take the view that there aren’t enough customers to warrant opening their doors over the weekends.
-This means you’ll need to check your broker’s trading times.
-If they aren’t open, you’ll need to head elsewhere.
-24option, Metatrader, Scottrade, Etrade, and FXCM all offer weekend trading platforms, as do IG and Nadex.
+This means you will need to check your broker’s trading times.
+Pocket Option, Nadex, FXCM, and IG all offer weekend trading platforms.

 - Dangers of volatility – Whilst volatility also promises traders plenty of opportunities to turn profits, it also comes with risks.
 Because normal market participants aren’t active, there are often vast differences between bid and ask prices for stocks.
 This leads to some traders getting hoodwinked.